pgalko/athlete_data_warehouse/README.md

        cd to the location from the previous step

+       Configure and encrypt settings.ini
-       Modify "work_dir/config/settings.ini" to reflect your environment and use scenario (If you leave "settings.ini" as is, the app will still be functional and will use the pre-populated default options).
+           Modify work_dir/config/settings.ini to reflect your environment and use scenario (If you leave settings.ini as is, the app will still be functional and will use the pre-populated default options).
-           Sensitive information in the .ini file will get encrypted upon the apps first execution, new "encrypted_settings.ini" file will be created and the original clear text "settings.ini" will be deleted.
+           Sensitive information in the .ini file will get encrypted upon the apps first execution, new encrypted_settings.ini file will be created and the original clear text settings.ini will be deleted.
-           Detailed description of the process can be found in a header of "encrypt_ini_file.py" module Please note that to be able to authenticate with Dropbox, Oura and Strava you wil need to setup accounts with them and register this API application under your account.
-The process and steps described in the wiki section.
+           Detailed description of the process can be found here: https://github.com/pgalko/athlete_data_warehouse/wiki/Settings-Encryption.
+Please note that to be able to authenticate with Dropbox, Oura and Strava you wil need to setup accounts with them and register this API application under your account.
+           The process and steps described in the wiki API section.

       Review the "docker-compose.yml" file, and make sure that you are happy with the default options, or modify if not.

       Run "docker-compose up"